idelfrides/ComplexNumber/README.md

 This is an app created to work with complex numbers in Python 3.

-The App use **OOP**  and  has two files ComplexNumberModule.py has one Class with he same name, the class contain 20 methods used to build this app.
-The second file is roda_num_complexo.py , this one has the main method called run_app_numComp which controle the app execution app fully.
+The App use **OOP**  and  has two files: 'ComplexNumberModule.py' that has one Class with the same name, the class contain 20 methods used to build this app.
+The second file is 'roda_num_complexo.py' , this one has the main method called 'run_app_numComp()' which  start and controle the app execution fully.

 ### Running App
-To run the app you need to execute roda_num_complexo.py file.
+To run the app you need to execute 'roda_num_complexo.py' file.

 -------------